kongware/ftor/README.md

 ## Todos

-- [ ] add to doc: flipped versions of append instead of Dual
+- [ ] add to doc: flipped versions of monoidal append instead of Dual
+- [ ] add to doc: ftor takes advantage of implicit type coercion along with Booleans (truthy/falsy)